Spinal Stenosis

 Overview

 Spinal stenosis is a narrowing of the spinal column, which leads to the compression of the spinal cord or the spinal nerve roots.
-It often results in chronic back or neck pain, numbness and weakness that radiates along the extremities.
+It often results in chronic back or neck pain, numbness, and weakness that radiates along the extremities.
 The Bonati Spine Procedures are designed to relieve the pressure on the nerves caused by this condition in order to alleviate the associated symptoms.

 The primary goal of the procedures is to provide space for the constricted spinal cord and nerve roots.
-Decompression surgery for spinal stenosis is performed in order to alleviate pain related to the condition and to return any lost mobility or motor skills associated with the stenosis.
+Decompression surgery for spinal stenosis is performed to alleviate pain related to the condition and to return any lost mobility or motor skills associated with the stenosis.

 Our surgeons have performed thousands of successful procedures to treat spinal stenosis and its associated symptoms.